-Kenya: Tension as 11 Killed on Kenya-Ethiopia Border in Water Row
+Kenya: Tension As 11 Killed On Kenya-Ethiopia Border in Water Row

 The administrator said that meeting that never was only turned into a nightmare for the Kenyan emissaries as they were rounded up and 11 of them gunned down as another two were seriously wounded.

-Four other subsequently went missing following the assault prompting the Ulan villagers to launch a search team.
+Four other subsequently went missing following the assault prompting the villagers to launch a search team.

 The chief is now blaming the attack on the security apparatus as he alleged that he had reported to the police three months ago about the tension only to be victimized.